zmuhls/exquisite-corpse/game.md

 9.
 10.
 11.
 12. Where am I?
 In the Village What do you want?
 Information Whose side are you on?
 That would be telling . . .
 We want Information You won't get it By hook or by crook . . .
 We will Who are you?
 The new Number Two Who is Number One?
-You are Number Six!
+You are Number Six!!
 13.
 14.
 15.